 Neurotoxicity - Cisplatin is a dose-dependent neurotoxin.
 Dose-related neurotoxicity most commonly manifests as peripheral neuropathy.
-This neuropathy may progress after discontinuation and in some cases may be irreversible.
+This neuropathy may progress after discontinuation and, in some cases, might be irreversible.
 While dosage may require alteration in the face of neuropathy, high-grade peripheral neuropathy may require total treatment discontinuation.

 Nephrotoxicity - Severe renal toxicity, including acute renal failure, may occur with Cisplatin administration.
 These effects are cumulative and dose-related.
 Pretreatment hydration plays a significant role in preventing renal toxicity.
 The dose of cisplatin may have to be adjusted based on renal function with close monitoring of the glomerular filtration rate (GFR).

-Ocular toxicity/retinopathy - This adverse effects can manifest in a variety of ways from loss of color discrimination to cortical blindness.
+Ocular toxicity/retinopathy - These adverse effects can manifest in a variety of ways, from loss of color discrimination to cortical blindness.
 Improvement usually occurs after discontinuation of cisplatin, and in some cases, total recovery may be possible.

 Gonadotoxicity - Cisplatin is toxic to the gonads; it can cause impairment of spermatogenesis and dose-dependent ovarian failure leading to premature menopause.